Who are we?

 What other competitions do we operate?

-The FCSA (UK) fully appreciate that shooting nothing but 50BMG and larger calibres all day is too expensive for most people, and many members also own a wide variety of other calibers right down to the diminutive .22, in answer to several requests by club members we now operate other competitions - for example a dedicated .338 competition, full bore rifle (optic) 1000 yards, service rifle (iron sight) 500 yards and LBR 50 yards.
+The FCSA (UK) fully appreciate that shooting nothing but 50BMG and larger calibres all day is too expensive and too punishing for most people, and many members also own a wide variety of other calibers right down to the diminutive .22, in answer to several requests by club members we now operate other competitions - for example a dedicated .338 competition, full bore rifle (optic) 1000 yards, service rifle (iron sight) 500 yards and LBR 50 yards.
 More details to follow under the competitions link or contact the club Chairman.

 CAN I JUST TURN UP AND HAVE A GO of a 50?